-(24) Respite provider: An individual, at least 21 years of age and certified by OYA, who temporarily assists with supervision of one or more youth offenders when the foster parent is not available or is spending time away from a youth offender.
+(24) Respite provider: An individual, at least 21 years of age and certified by the OYA, who temporarily assists with supervision of youth offenders when the foster parent is not available.
+A respite provider who provides respite care in his/her own home must have a current and valid Youth Offender Respite Home Certificate that specifically states the respite provider is authorized to serve youth offenders in his/her home.

-(25) Revocation: An action taken by OYA to rescind a Youth Offender Foster Home Certificate based on non-compliance with statute, administrative rule or the Youth Offender Foster Home Agreement.
+(25) Revocation: An action taken by the OYA to rescind a Youth Offender Foster Home Certificate based on non-compliance with statute, administrative rule(s) or the Youth Offender Foster Home Agreement.

-(26) Second-hand smoke: Smoke that is exhaled by a smoker, or originates from a tobacco product that a person is using to which a second person is exposed, and includes smoke from a cigarette, cigar, pipe, or other tobacco material.
+(26) Second-hand smoke: Smoke that is exhaled by a smoker, or originates from a tobacco product which a person is using to which a second person is exposed.
+It includes smoke from a smoldering cigarette, cigar, pipe, or other tobacco material.

-(27) Structured supervision: Supervision and knowledge of the approved whereabouts of a youth offender by a certified foster parent while the youth offender engages in daily living activities or recreation.
+(27) Structured Supervision: Supervision and knowledge of the approved whereabouts of a youth offender by a certified foster parent while the youth offender engages in daily living activities or recreation.

-(28) Suspension: A temporary withdrawal of a youth offender foster home certification by OYA pending determination of the foster parent's non-compliance with statute, administrative rule or the Youth Offender Foster Home Agreement.
+(28) Suspension: A temporary withdrawal of youth offender foster home certification pending determination of non-compliance with statute, administrative rule(s) or the Youth Offender Foster Home Agreement by the foster parent.
+Youth offenders are removed from the youth offender foster home and no referrals will be made to a youth offender foster home until a determination has been made on the suspension.

-(29) Termination: An action taken by OYA or the foster parent to terminate the Youth Offender Foster Home Agreement.
+(29) Termination: An action taken by the OYA or the foster parent to terminate the Youth Offender Foster Home Agreement.
+Termination of the Youth Offender Foster Home Agreement does not terminate the Youth Offender Foster Home Certificate.

-(30) Volunteer: Any person who is not a foster parent or member of the household and who assists youth offenders in the home with activities for no compensation and under foster parent supervision.
+(30) Volunteer: Any person who is not a member of the household and who assists youth offenders in the home with activities for no compensation and under foster parent supervision.

-(31) Youth offender: A person who has been found to be within the jurisdiction of the juvenile court under ORS 419C.005 for an act committed when the person was under 18 years of age.
+(31) Youth Offender: a person who has been found to be within the jurisdiction of the juvenile court under ORS 419C.005 for an act committed when the person was under 18 years of age.

-(32) Youth offender foster home: A home in the community that is maintained and lived in by an OYA-certified foster parent who provides supervision, food, and lodging for a youth offender in that home.
+(32) Youth offender foster home: A home in the community that is maintained and lived in by an OYA-certified foster parent who provides supervision, food, and lodging for youth offenders in that home.

-(33) Youth Offender Foster Home Agreement: A written agreement between OYA and the foster parent stating mutual expectations of the parties.
+(33) Youth Offender Foster Home Agreement: A written agreement between the OYA and the foster parent stating mutual expectations of the parties.

-(34) Youth Offender Foster Home Certificate: A certificate of approval, issued by OYA, granting approval to operate and maintain a youth offender foster home or provide respite care.
+(34) Youth Offender Foster Home Certificate: A certificate of approval, issued by the OYA, to operate and maintain a youth offender foster home.

-Hist.: OYA 2-1995, f.
+Hist: OYA 2-1995, f.
 12-19-95, cert. ef.
 1-2-96; OYA 1-2000, f. & cert. ef.
-4-400; OYA 5-2002, f. & cert. ef.
+4-4-00; OYA 5-2002, f. & cert. ef.
 1-18-02; OYA 15-2004, f. & cert. ef 11-12-04; OYA 5-2005, f. & cert. ef.
 3-9-05; OYA 14-2005, f. & cert. ef.
 6-13-05; OYA 26-2005(Temp), f. & cert. ef.
-11-8-02 thru 5-7-06; OYA 5-2006, f. & cert. ef.
+11-8-05 thru 5-7-06; OYA 5-2006, f. & cert. ef.
 3-20-06; OYA 2-2007, f. & cert. ef.
-7-13-07; OYA 1-2014, f. & cert. ef.
-1-15-14
+7-13-07